wrewsama/obsidian-vault/Book Notes/Inside the Machine.md

 - for detecting and dealing with branches
 - scans end of the queue for branch instructions, if the branch unit has enough info to resolve the branch immediately, replace the branch instruction with the target (aka branch folding)

-## Chapter 7: Pentium 4 vs Motorola
+## Chapter 7: Pentium 4 vs Motorola: Design Philosophy
 Trace cache:
 - modern x86 chips convert complex x86 instructions into a simpler instruction format (micro-ops)
 - the resulting string of micro-ops from an x86 instruction is called a _trace_
 - traces are cached in the L1 cache (aka the trace cache)

+## Chapter 8: Pentium 4 vs Motorola: Backend
+vector computing
+- single instruction, multiple data stream
+- exploits data parallelism